 Back Draught Shutter

 Electricity and wet environments don’t match and it’s vital that the extractor fan you choose is safe to use.
-All manufacturers will state an industry standard known as an “IP Rating”.
+All manufacturers of bathroom extractor fans will state an industry standard known as an “IP Rating”.
 Depending on this rating will determine how close the fan can be installed to the bath or shower.
-These areas are known as zones, which are located a specific distance away from the bath or shower.
+These areas are known as zones and they are located a specific distance away from the bath or shower.

 How To Replace a Bathroom Extractor Fan

-Unless you are renovating an old house or are extending your property, you will more than likely be replacing an old unit rather than installing it from scratch.
-To replace a bathroom extractor fan, follow the ten steps below:
+Unless you are renovating an old house or extending your property, you’ll more than likely be replacing an old unit rather than installing it from scratch.
+Therefore, to replace a bathroom extractor fan, follow the ten steps below:

 - Switch off the power supply.